 2. Employee Engagement

 Sixty-eight percent of employees worldwide feel engaged at work, which, regrettably, leaves 32 percent unengaged.
+Engagement is an important factor affecting productivity.
 Here are a few things that increase employee engagement:

 - Employees feel acknowledged and appreciated for their contributions.